Zaki-1052/GPTPortal/README.md

 ## Author Notes

 - **Smartest Snapshot of ChatGPT**: This application uses the latest GPT-4 model with vision capabilities.
 However, users can and perhaps should switch to the standard `gpt-4` model and adjust token limits (default is 4000) for different use cases.
-  - The Model Parameters, including the mode itself, can be found on/around Line 200 in `server.js`, and has multiple comments to guide you if you're just getting started with customizing the API Responses.
+  - The Model Parameters, including the model itself, can be found on/around Line 200 in `server.js`, and has multiple comments to guide you if you're just getting started with customizing the API Responses.
   - Be aware that although the API returns will be objectively better than what you receive on ChatGPT, usage adds up, and you may soon run out of credits.
   - Always keep track of your token usage (relevant link found below), and adjust instructions and/or parameters when needed.
 - **Voice Chat**: Calls to OpenAI's proprietary *multi-modal APIs* via your key; be sure to keep an eye on your *expenses*.